Environmental Policy

 10. We aim to recycle and compost as much as we can;

-11. We try not to purchase from companies which are environmentally unfriendly, and this includes purchase of foodstuffs and fuel (for example, we are part of the
+11. We try not to purchase from companies that are environmentally unfriendly, and this includes purchase of foodstuffs and fuel;

 12. We are investigating ways to avoid use of fossil fuels.
-This includes not using coal for our heating, obtaining
+This includes not using coal for our heating and obtaining greener electricity

-greener electricity (we recommend Good Energy Ltd who supply 100% of their electricity from renewable sources) -
+(we recommend Good Energy Ltd who supply 100% of their electricity from renewable sources);

 13. We encourage our web site visitors to explore environmentally friendlier alternatives, and provide links to

-14. We actively campaign on important conservation issues, many of which can be found via our links pages here, here, and here.
+14. We actively campaign on important conservation issues, many of which can be found via our information page.

 |